qcif/cvmfs-setup-example/README.md

 ### Supported distributions

-The scripts only work on Linux, since they use the _yum_ or _apt-get_ package managers to install the CVMFS software.
+The scripts only work on Linux, since they use the _yum_ or _apt-get_ package managers to install the CernVM-FS software.

-All of the setup scripts have been tested on:
+The setup scripts have been tested on:

 - CentOS 7
 - CentOS 8
 - CentOS Stream 8

-The proxy and client setup scripts have also been tested on:

 - Ubuntu 20.04
+- Ubuntu 20.10
+- Ubuntu 21.04

 ### Summary of firewall and routing requirements